sem0ark/web_training/node/UpSkillMe_NodeJS/021-debugging-performace/notes/03 Debugging.md

    -  Programmer carries a rubber duck
    -  He explains the program line by line
    -  -> Act of explaining reveals the problem

+#### What does the debugger?

+-  Watch expression and variable values
+-  Place breakpoint to pause and evaluate watchers
+-  See values when paused and control execution

+#### Node.js debugger

+-  out-of-process debugging utility
+-  controls and inspects node processes
+-  accessible by `V8 Inspector` agent
+-  chrome devTools or VS Code as a client